Skip to content

 Taking all of the above together, the shape of the evidence is clearer than the noisy middle of the literature might suggest.

 Weaker or still-emerging findings.
-The effects of information offloading on long-term memory and self-assessment are real but incompletely characterised (Sparrow, Liu, & Wegner, 2011).
-The relationship between notification frequency, dopaminergic reward learning, and habit formation in phone use is discussed widely but rests on a smaller primary literature than the popular framing implies.
+The effects of information offloading on long-term memory and self-assessment are documented but incompletely characterised (Sparrow, Liu, & Wegner, 2011).
+The relationship between notification frequency, reward learning, and habit formation in phone use is discussed widely but rests on a smaller primary literature than the popular framing implies.

 What the evidence does not support.
 A confident, monocausal claim that phones are the sole or primary driver of contemporary unhappiness.
 The actual evidence is more specific and in some respects more useful: phones are a large factor in some contexts, a small factor in others, and there are concrete, narrowly targeted things that help.